5 Stages of Programming Languages

 To reduce C, C++, and Objective-C’s margin errors, Apple created Swift.
 As a general-purpose programming language, it’s used for desktop, mobile, and cloud apps.

-In this article, we’ve covered quite a few programming languages with a long-term impact on coding.
-As a recap, we’d like to summarize how coding has evolved, adding extra information.
+In this article, we’ve covered several programming languages with a long-term impact on coding.
+As a recap, we'd like to summarize how coding has evolved, adding extra information.
+Education has vastly changed from the beginning of coding to the current day.

-Since the beginning of coding to current days, a huge difference has been education.
-Back then, you had to study computer science, while learning operating systems on your own.
-Also, a degree or a master was the main key to get a job in this field.
-Nowadays, quality lies on level, experience, and availability to work with certain tools.
-Moreover, now there are countless online tools .
-As a result, programmers can learn and keep updated with latest trends.
+Back then, you had to study computer science while learning operating systems independently.
+Also, a degree or a master's was the main key to getting a job in this field.
+Nowadays, quality lies in level, experience, and availability.
+Moreover, now there are countless online tools.
+As a result, devs can learn and keep updated with the latest trends.

-Another difference involves code’s durability.
-Back then, at its beginnings, we aimed for code able to stand the test of time.
-Yet, now we know that constant change is a key norm.
-For example, requirements change throughout a project and code is more customizable.
-In the past, object-oriented programming and waterfall-modes were all programmers had.
-Now, coding relies on agile methodologies and functional programming.
-While in early days code needed to be able to read and understand, we now aim for concise codes.
+Another difference involves the code’s durability.
+Back then, we aimed for code able to stand the test of time.
+Yet, now we know that constant change is a crucial norm.
+For example, requirements change throughout a project, making the code more customizable.
+In the past, object-oriented programming and waterfall-model were all programmers had.
+Now, coding relies on methodologies and functional programming.
+While in the early day, code needed to be able to be read and understood, we now aim for concise codes.

 Conclusion

-Last 70 years have been so rich in progress about coding and programming languages.
+The last 70 years have been so rich in progress in coding and programming languages.
 For instance, in the beginning, we spoke machines’ language.
-In the current days, we’re able to create the languages we work with.
-Also, we’ve adapted how we code, and we learn to code to meet current industry requirements.
-In fact, there’s no secret that we can do much more now through coding than 10 years ago.
-Furthermore, we bet this will still be true 10 years ahead.
-So, what do you think the future holds when it comes to coding and programming?
+Currently, we're able to create the languages we work with.
+Also, we’ve adapted how we code and learn to code to meet current industry requirements.
+In fact, there’s no secret that we can do much more now through coding than ten years ago.
+Furthermore, we bet this will still be true ten years ahead.
+So, what do you think the future holds regarding coding and programming?